Ursamenux/mrchromebox-website/docs/reverting/bootableusb.md

      ![image](/ventoy/download-alt.png)

 2. Run `Ventoy2Disk.exe` for Windows or `VentoyGUI.x86_64` for Linux.
-   * Make sure to allow administrator privilages when prompted.
+   * Make sure to allow administrator privileges when prompted.

 3. Plug in your external drive and click the green circle to refresh devices.
 It should pick up your external drive.
 4. Click Options > Partition Style and select "GPT".